connorbarbee/Waterloom/README.md

 # Waterloom

-Waterloom is a tiny offline-friendly app that turns everyday photos into dreamy watercolor paintings.
+Waterloom is a tiny, free offline-friendly app that turns everyday photos into dreamy watercolor paintings.
 The interface runs locally using [Streamlit](https://streamlit.io/) and relies on OpenCV's stylization filters plus a touch of edge inking for a hand-painted finish.

 ## Features